bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 )
 ```

-But for interoperability with Compose for Web elements, it is easy to convert a `Modifier` into an `AttrsScope` on the
+But for interoperability with Compose HTML elements, it is easy to convert a `Modifier` into an `AttrsScope` on the fly,
-fly, using the `toAttrs` method:
+using the `toAttrs` method:

 ```kotlin
 Div(attrs = EXAMPLE_MODIFIER.toAttrs())